Laser 558

-Laser 558 was an offshore pirate radio station launched in May 1984 using disc jockeys from the US.
+Laser 558 was an offshore pirate radio station launched in May 1984 using disc jockeys from the United States.
 It broadcast from the Panama-registered ship MV Communicator in international waters in the North Sea, off the Thames Estuary of the United Kingdom.
 Within months the station had a large audience, due to its strong signal and continuous music, mixing current records with oldies.
 However, insufficient advertising starved the station off the air in late 1985.
 In 1986 an attempt was made to return as Laser Hot Hits, but the same problems arose.

 LASER558 Ltd was incorporated at Companies House on July 4, 2023 and became the owner of related intellectual property trademarks the same year covering name, taglines, and logo.
 LASER558 began online broadcasting as a 're-creation' station in July 2023 and obtained a DSP broadcasting licence from OFCOM.
 In January 2024, the station launched on Google, Apple, and Amazon apps, on Freeview via the radio portal, Alexa, Roku TV, Fire TV, amongst other platforms.

 From 2024, original LASER558 disc jockeys Craig Novak, Rick Harris, Jay Mack, Erin Kelly, Jeff Davis, and Chris Carter returned to the station providing a full schedule of programming from 5 am until midnight.

 History

 The beginnings of Laser Radio

 A London car salesman and DJ named John Kenning convinced Philip Smyth, a wealthy Irish businessman, to fund an offshore radio station.
 Kenning recruited Paul Rusling, who introduced the project to Roy Lindau, who had been involved in Radio Caroline.
 Lindau was a marketing executive for Major Market Radio, an airtime brokerage owned by Gene Autry.
 He joined Laser in mid-1983 and became president of its sales company, Eurad.
 He left in late 1984 after disagreements over control.
 There were reports that the tobacco giant, Philip Morris, pulled out following pressure from European authorities, although their sponsorship of programmes continued to be announced.

 The team planned two stations on one ship, the music programmed via satellite from the New York offices of Music Media International.
 This was scaled down to a single station called Laser after early disagreements on policy.
-The station was built on a former hydrographic survey vessel, the Gardline Seeker, renamed Communicator.
+The station was built on the former hydrographic survey vessel Gardline Seeker, renamed Communicator.
 The ship was registered via a Panama-based company, Deka Overseas Inc. The plan was to use an antenna held aloft by a helium balloon - an inflatable dirigible tethered to the deck.

 The conversion work to install studios and transmitters was carried out in autumn 1983 by Paul Rusling at Tracor Marine in Port Everglades, Florida, and the ship sailed via the Azores and Ireland to an anchorage off the Thames Estuary.